1. Hip Hop is Big

-Hip hop is bigger than rap music (more on that below), but even just focusing on the music: everything that you hear on the radio or see on TV is less than 1% of the hip hop that is actually being made in the world.
-To dismiss all hip hop based on casual exposure to it is like saying "film is a worthless art form" after seeing all three Transformers movies and nothing else.
+Hip hop is bigger than rap music (more on that below), but even just focusing on the music: everything that you hear on the radio or see on TV is less than 1% of what is actually being made in the world.
+To dismiss all hip hop based on that kind of superficial exposure is like saying "film is a worthless art form" after seeing all four Transformers movies and nothing else.
 Hip hop is bigger than any stereotype, caricature, or preconceived notion.

-4. Every city in the U.S. has a hip hop scene.
-It’s not just New York, and it’s not just major cities.
+Every city in the U.S. has a hip hop scene.
+It’s not just New York, and it’s not just major population centers.
 Even suburbs and smaller rural communities often have one or two kids who rap, or at the very least take part in the culture in some way.
 On top of that, just about every country in the world has a hip hop scene, with MCs rapping in many different languages and dialects, b-boy and b-girl communities sprouting up all over the world, and hip hop as a major driver of youth culture just about everywhere on the planet.

-6. The traditional four elements of hip hop are DJing, rapping, graffiti and b-boy/b-girl dance.
+The traditional four elements of hip hop are DJing, rapping, graffiti and b-boy/b-girl dance.
 KRS-ONE and others have identified other elements that are sometimes thrown into the conversation: vocal percussion and beatboxing, street knowledge, entrepreneurialism, fashion, slang and language, music production, and more.
 I know hip hop photographers, hip hop educators, hip hop activists, hip hop playwrights, etc. What makes them “hip hop” is a larger conversation (related to generational identities, geography, aesthetic approaches, and much more), but it helps to think about hip hop as this impressionistic landscape, not just as “rap music.”
 It’s much bigger than that.